Available with Standard or Advanced license.

-- Set the order in which the tables selected appear in the application by moving the order.
+- Set the order in which the tables selected appear in the application by changing the order.

-Choose the order the tables will appear to the user in the Workflow Manager client application.
+Choose the order the tables will appear to the user in the Workflow Manager (Classic) client application.

 As you click through the fields and the tables, information about the currently selected node will appear in the right-hand panel.